 Miep ended up in Leiden, where the Nieuwenburg family lovingly received her.
 In 1924, the family moved to Amsterdam and Miep’s biological parents eventually decided that Miep was so much at home in the Netherlands that it would be better for her to stay there.
 Her foster parents agreed.

 When Miep turned 18, she started working as a typist in an embroidery and pleating workshop.
-When the crisis hit six years later, she was laid fired.
+When the crisis hit six years later, she lost her job.
 Fortunately, her upstairs neighbour knew of another opportunity: she worked as a representative for Otto Frank's business and arranged for an interview with Otto, who was just setting up his Opekta business.

 Miep was hired.
 As soon as she had mastered the jam-making process, she was promoted to the ‘Opekta Information Service': the firm’s customer service, where she answered questions by phone and mail.